[ Printer Friendly Version ] [ Report Abuse ]

 | ||Rating: Mature||Chapter Reviews: 3|

-She could feel his eyes on her, and willed herself not to turn around and be caught up in the peculiar yellow-green that she knew was there.
+She could feel his eyes on her, and willed herself not to turn around and get caught up in the peculiar yellow-green that she knew she would find there.
 Instead, she took Lenora by the hand, and spun her around, making her giggle.
 The girls dresses swirled around them in pools of color, and Dezzy could see their dancing slippers peeking out from underneath their skirts with each step.
-She grinned, her hazel eyes lighting up, and Bea took her hand and led her into a reel, their sisters lining up on either side of them.
+She grinned, her hazel eyes lighting up, as Bea took her hand and led her into a reel, their sisters lining up on either side of them.

 She closed her eyes and spun in circle after circle, loving the rush that it gave her.
 As she opened her eyes, she swayed a little but was suddenly held firmly by a pair of strong hands.

 "Thank you, Salazar," she said, stepping away from him once she had regained her balance.

 "Of course, Princess," he said with a small bow.

 "It feels like ages since we've been here," Dezzy said, walking along the edge of the pavilion.

 "Indeed it does.
 I was waiting for you to come back.
 I thought you'd abandoned me," he said.
 There was a strange quality to his voice that Dezzy couldn't quite place, and she looked up in concern, but was relieved to see that he was smiling.